-Oregon State University’s Master of Arts in Teaching with an option in Clinically Based Elementary program is a full-time licensure program that will prepare you to become an effective teacher capable of managing a classroom.
-In this 52-credit, two-year master’s degree program, you will be immersed in the classroom gaining hands-on experience from day one and will actively engage with a cohort of like-minded peers.
+Oregon State University’s Master of Arts in Teaching with an option in clinically based elementary program (M.A.T. program) is a full-time licensure* program that will prepare you to become an effective teacher capable of managing a classroom.
+In this 52-credit, two-year master’s degree program, you will be immersed in the classroom gaining hands-on experience from day one while actively engaging with a cohort of like-minded peers.

 The M.A.T. program is a unique partnership between the OSU College of Education and school districts in or near Portland, Oregon.
 The program provides you the opportunity to learn from renowned OSU faculty online through Oregon State Ecampus while co-teaching with experienced, senior teachers in the Beaverton School District or Portland Public Schools.

 You will work in a classroom twice weekly during the first year and every day during the second year to experience the clinical learning environment.
 You will complete course work delivered online by Ecampus and in face-to-face sessions at Oregon State’s downtown Portland classroom building.

 Nationally, there is a strong need for teachers, particularly in key areas, including bilingual and STEM teachers.